mireie/capstone/README.md

 **Name of Project**: ElevenPDX Musicalendar

-**Project's Purpose or Goal**: Allow users to find shows at local venues in one location online.
+**Project's Purpose or Goal**: Allow users to find shows and their details at local venues in one location online.

 **List the absolute minimum features the project requires to meet this purpose or goal:**